MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticAppHealthApplicationPerformanceByAppVersionDetail.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsAppHealthAppPerformanceByAppVersionDetails>`: The user experience analytics application performance entity contains app performance by app version details.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsAppHealthAppPerformanceByAppVersionDetails>`: The user experience analytics application performance entity contains app performance by app version details.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AppCrashCount <Int32?>]`: The number of crashes for the app.
 Valid values -2147483648 to 2147483647
   - `[AppDisplayName <String>]`: The friendly name of the application.
   - `[AppName <String>]`: The name of the application.